juliahi/diffcog/README.md

 * longestfc - greedily add longest vertex while foldchange is larger than FC (or smaller than 1/FC)
 * bestfc - greedily extend path by vertex keeping the furthest fold-change from FC

+To run heuristics specified in *config.py* file run *snakemake heuristics* in graph directory.
+Reads are normalized for each condition by sum(condition)/10^6.